chromaui/chromatic-docs/collaborators.md

 ### Visiblity

-By default, your published Storybooks on Chromatic are private.
+By default, published Storybooks on Chromatic are private.
 They can only be accessed by collaborators who are signed in to Chromatic and have permission to view components and builds.

-When you make your Storybook public, the stories and static assets are accessible to visitors without signing in.
-Share the URL with stakeholders, clients, and the anyone with a link.
+When you set Storybook visibility to public, it will be accessible to visitors without signing in.
+Anyone with a link can access.
 Your Chromatic library, tests, and settings will remain private.

 ![Project manage page Storybook visibility](img/collaborators-visibility.png)